msaari/relevanssi-live-ajax-search/readme.txt

 * There's a new template file `search-results-query.php`.
 This template is used for the WP_Query() method.

 = 1.1.0 =
-* Improved accessibility: screen readers users get better notifications of what's happening.
+* Improved accessibility: screen reader users get better notifications of what's happening.
 * Improved accessibility: the default location for the search results is now the next tab stop from the search form, within div#rlvlive_1.
 * Removes JQuery migration deprecation warnings.
 * The search results now show the total number of results found.
 These changes are in the default template, so if you're using a custom template, check the default template.